claudiomattera/house-dashboard/Readme.md

 This is a command-line application that saves charts as BMP images.

-The charts are defined in a configuration file which is passed to the application through a command-line argument.
+The charts are defined in a configuration directory which is passed to the application through a command-line argument.

 ~~~~plain
 house-dashboard -v \